-It’s always recommended to index the image sitemap to Google Search Console.
+It’s always recommended to index an image sitemap to Google Search Console.

 Are You Confused to Follow these Google Ranking Factors

-You don’t need to worry about everything until you’re doing something wrong.
-Maintaining the natural flow is the best trick you should follow.
+You don’t need to worry about everything unless you’re doing something wrong.
+Maintaining a natural flow is the best trick you should follow.

 There are many Google ranking factors which can fret you a lot.
-I have tested many and this list is what reflects everything.
+I have tested many, and this list reflects everything.

 You can sign up for my newsletter to receive regular updates.